 Boone in Watauga County, North Carolina — The American South (South Atlantic)

-Erected 2010 by North Carolina Office of Archives and History.
-(Marker Number N-48.)
+Erected 1940 by Department of Conservation and Development.
+(Marker Number N-12.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Ginseng Trade (approx. 0.3 miles away); Stoneman's Raid (approx. 0.7 miles away); Appalachian State University (approx. 1.1 miles away); A Prosperous Mountain Family (approx. 5 miles away); Carriage Roads (approx. 5 miles away); a different marker also named Stoneman's Raid (approx. 5.3 miles away); a different marker also named Carriage Roads (approx. 5Ĺ miles away); Valle Crucis Episcopal Mission (approx. 5.7 miles away).
+United States Post Office (approx. ¼ mile away); Ginseng Trade (approx. 0.4 miles away); Appalachian State University (approx. 0.4 miles away); Stanley Harris (approx. 0.7 miles away); A Prosperous Mountain Family (approx. 4.7 miles away); Carriage Roads Stoneman's Raid (approx. 4.8 miles away); a different marker also named Carriage Roads (approx. 5.3 miles away).
 Touch for a list and map of all markers in Boone.